-People seem to equate being passionate about things, or being nerdy/geeky, as something negative.
+People seem to equate being passionate and knowledgeable about certain things as something negative.
 I am proud of my love for movies, comics, books, tv shows, video games, and music, and I celebrate that love here.

 Gah, when I said it was the best of the series Angie and I had covered so far, I forgot about the recent remake.
 So let's pretend I said "best of the then existent franchise we've covered so far". :)